-Quantum computing: The smart person's guide
+Quantum computing: A cheat sheet

-Quantum computing—considered to be the next generation of high-performance computing—is a rapidly-changing field that currently receives much more attention in academia than in business.
-This guide is both an easily digestable introduction to a new paradigm, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on advances in the science and commercialization of quantum computing.
+Quantum computing — considered to be the next generation of high-performance computing — is a rapidly-changing field that receives equal parts attention in academia and in enterprise research labs.
+Presently, Google, IBM, and Intel are independently developing their own implementations of quantum computers, as are startups such as D-Wave Systems.
+TechRepublic's cheat sheet for quantum computing is positioned both as an easily digestable introduction to a new paradigm of computing, as well as a "living" guide that will be updated periodically to keep IT leaders informed on advances in the science and commercialization of quantum computing.

 Executive summary

 - What is quantum computing?
-Quantum computing is an emerging technology in search of faster computational solutions to problems currently handled by supercomputers.
+Quantum computing is a developing technology, which scientists anticipate will provide faster computational solutions to problems currently handled by supercomputers.

 - Why does quantum computing matter?
 Theoretically, quantum computers could be used to crack RSA cryptography, which is commonly used across the internet.

 - Who does quantum computing affect?
-At present, primarily researchers working in the field of quantum physics and computing.
+Presently, primarily researchers working in quantum physics, though advances in quantum computing are anticipated to influence other "fuzzy logic" disciplines, such as artificial intelligence and machine learning.

 - When will quantum computers be released?
-Limited function quantum computers are available, though there is not yet a clear benefit compared to traditional computers.
+Systems limited to a specific type of quantum computation called digital annealing are commercially available, though there is not yet a clear benefit compared to traditional computers.

 - How do I get a quantum computer?
-One company sells an early quantum computer, but it's really only useful for specialized workloads.
+Multiple vendors offer cloud-based access to quantum computers.
+Even though purchasing a system outright is possible, it is likely cost prohibitive, as current systems are only useful for specialized workloads.

 What is quantum computing?

-Quantum computing is an emerging technology that attempts to overcome certain limitations of traditional, transistor-based computers.
+Quantum computing is an emerging technology that attempts to overcome limitations inherent to traditional, transistor-based computers.
 Transistor-based computers rely on the encoding of data in binary bits—either 0 or 1.
-Quantum computers utilize qubits, which are vastly different—while it is possible to encode binary data in a qubit, the values are often superpositions, meaning the values are 0 and 1 at the same time.
-Qubits can also contain up to two bits of binary data in a process called superdense coding.
-It is theorized that quantum computers would be capable of performing calculations to solve a particular problem faster than traditional computers.
+Quantum computers utilize qubits, which have different operational properties.
+While it is possible to encode binary data in a qubit, the natural state of a qubit is essentially superposition.
+This property allows qubits to have values of 0 and 1 (or values between 0 and 1) simultaneously.
+Likewise, because of the properties of quantum physics, multiple measurements of qubits in identical states will not return identical results.
+Qubits can also contain up to two bits of binary data as part of a process called superdense coding.

-With this technology, computationally-intensive tasks that are at present typically handled by supercomputers—protein folding, for example—can theoretically be performed by quantum computers at a lower energy cost than transistor-based supercomputers.
-As the technology behind quantum computers matures, it is likely that they will become faster at such tasks than traditional computers, though this requires a significant refinement to quantum processor manufacturing techniques, and new approaches to computer programming that are cognizant of the non-binary properties of qubits.
+Using quantum computation, mathematically complex tasks that are at present typically handled by supercomputers — protein folding, for example — can theoretically be performed by quantum computers at a lower energy cost than transistor-based supercomputers.
+While current quantum machines are essentially proof-of-concept devices, the algorithms which would be used on production-ready machines are being tested presently, to ensure that the results are predictable and reproducible.
+At the current stage of development, a given problem can be solved by both quantum and traditional (binary) computers.
+As manufacturing processes used to build quantum computers is refined, it is anticipated that they will become faster at computational tasks than traditional, binary computers.

+Further, quantum supremacy is the threshold at which quantum computers are theorized to be capable of solving problems, which traditional computers would not (practically) be able to solve.
+Practically speaking, quantum supremacy would provide a superpolynomial speed increase over the best known (or possible) algorithm designed for traditional computers.
+Theoretically, this can be demonstrated using Shor's algorithm for prime factorization, which would provide such a speed increase when performed on a quantum computer, as factoring is thought to be generally hard with traditional computers (though, this is not proven, in the scientific sense of "proof").

 Additional resources: